OrdnanceSurvey/osngd-resources/styling/README.md

 ## Resources for styling OS Select+Build and OS NGD API - Features ##

-The 'stylesheets' folder above contains cartographic and analytical styling resources for OS Select+ Built, and the OS NGD API - Features.
+The 'stylesheets' folder above contains cartographic and analytical styling resources for OS Select+Build, and the OS NGD API - Features.

 ## Resources for styling OS NGD API - Tiles ##